jpegleg/elvish-pathway/scripts/README.md

 ```

 These are names of the same lenth and also "goat" for our demo.
 Each item in this JSON structure will be processed at the same time, down to the nanosecond.
-We'll create a random 64 bit value in our users home directory as a hidden file with the name: `~/.$h[name]` which will result in `~/.goat`, for each name
+We'll create a random 64 bit value in our users home directory as a hidden file with the name: `~/.$h[name]` which will result in `~/.goat` if goat is a name we set.
-in the JSON.

 The script `create_new_magick.elv` generates an ED25519 keypair and writes it as binary to `~/.$h[name]` for each name in the JSON.